lu-lab/ez-frcnn/README.md

 2. Launch Docker Desktop.
 3. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/JacobWheelock/ez-frcnn) or clone this repository.
 4. Extract the contents of the ZIP file downloaded in the last step to a folder of your choice (SKIP if you used `git clone`).
 5. Open the EZ-FRCNN folder and double-click `ez-frcnn.bat` to launch EZ-FRCNN.
-OR for a **more user-friendly experience**, double-click `ez-frcnn-pane.bat` to launch the GUI.
+OR for a **more user-friendly experience**, double-click `ez-frcnnPane.bat` to launch the GUI.

 ## Installation (MacOS)
 1. Navigate to our [Mac branch of this repository](https://github.com/JacobWheelock/ez-frcnn/tree/mac).